fumieval/clap4shell/README.md

       multiple: true
 ```

-Usually, you want to embed configurations in a heredoc, pass all arguments to `clap4shell` and `eval` its output:
+The typical usage is to embed option definitions in a shell heredoc, pass all arguments to `clap4shell` and `eval` its output:

 ```bash
 eval "$(clap4shell "$@" <<EOT